Why diversity in picture books is so important5 Reading time

 Cultural diversity in our Librio picture books

 Every child is unique and we believe the main characters in picture books should reflect that.
 At Librio, it’s possible for every child to be ‘cast’ as the lead character, as the appearance of the lead can be adapted individually in each of our books.
-In addition to a variety of different hairstyles, a choice of different skin colours and a selection of outfits, you can also choose between different eye shapes in “Be Brave” as well as in our European Search-and-Find book.
+In addition to a variety of different hairstyles, a choice of different skin colours and a selection of outfits, you can also choose between different eye shapes in “Welcome to School” as well as in our European Search-and-Find book.
 This means that you can create a main character from thousands of different combinations to make sure they look just like your little one.

 We also try to make sure that, although the supporting roles in our stories are not personalisable, they are still diverse – just like our choice of heroes.

 In our book «Welcome to School», you’ll meet children from six different countries presenting several different cultures.
 This picture book was drawn by an international team of artists from Nepal, India, Jordan, South Africa, Vietnam and Honduras.

 Diversity: A current topic

 In the vast majority of classic children’s books, diversity is still very much an exception to the rule.
 Heroes are overwhelmingly white, while black, Asian and other ethnic minority children are often bitpart characters, if they appear at all.
 According to a British study, only 4% of books published in 2017 represented these children.
 But the topic of diversity is becoming more popular in the publishing industry and being discussed more and more at a variety of events each year.

 The results of our latest survey show that the topic is also close to your hearts.
 We asked you what topics you would like for future Librio books.
 These are a just a couple of your responses: